Dolomites, Italy: Guide to the perfect holiday in the Dolomites

 A comfortable cable car leads to the Cinque Torri and then easy trails, ideal for families with children.

-In each saddle you will find refreshments and usually a cable car to one of the rock massifs.
+In each pass you will find refreshments and usually a cable car to one of the rock massifs.
 You can also choose from a number of hiking trails or just stroll through the Alpine meadows.

 We have written detailed guides for several mountain passes in the Dolomites: